symmetryinvestments/zfs-on-root-installer/README.md

 ======================================

 This repository is intended to produce a bootable UEFI image that allows installing a full bare system with ZFS disks.
+Be aware that it is not intended for building dual-boot systems.
+While you are given the ability to choose which disks are used, the EFI boot system will wipe other OS entries.

 It uses an Ubuntu kernel and a minimal ramdisk builder to host the scripts used to perform the actual install.